PingYu-iris/SA-GCN/README.md

 Fig.1 illustrates the overall framework of our model for action generation.
 It follows the GAN framework of video generation, which consists of an action generator **_G_** and a dual discriminator: one video-based discriminator **_D_** and one frame-based discriminator **_D_F_**.

 ### Train
 `python3 train.py`

+### Questions?
+Please drop [me](https://irisyu.me) a line or submit a issue to this Github page if you have any questions.